 We’ll need to take care of that stress, by investing money and taking care of them on proper city facilities.
 We may also train them and improve their tools.

 It’s impressive how the game forces the player to be a ruthless manager.
 While I always try to be a good manager to my virtual team, the game mechanics made me summon my bad side.
-Specially then the game made me realise the following:
+Specially when the game made me realise the following:

 In this game, people are the less expensive resource.